mtrebi/thread-pool/README.md

 std::function<decltype(f(args...))()> func = std::bind(std::forward<F>(f), std::forward<Args>(args)...);
 ```

 There are many many things happening here.
 First of all, the **std::bind(F, Args)** is a function that creates a wrapper for F with the given Args.
 Caling this wrapper is the same as calling F with the Args that it has been bound.
-Here, we are simply calling bind with our generic function _f_ and the parameterc pack _args_ but using another wrapper **std::forward<T>(t)** for each parameter.
+Here, we are simply calling bind with our generic function _f_ and the parameter pack _args_ but using another wrapper **std::forward<T>(t)** for each parameter.
 This second wrapper is needed to achieve perfect forwarding of universal references.
 The result of this bind call is a **std::function<T>**.
 The std::function<T> is a C++ object that encapsulates a function.
 It allows you to execute the function as if it were a normal function calling the operator() with the required parameters BUT, because it is an object, you can store it, copy it and move it around.
 The template type of any std::function is the signature of that function: std::function< return-type (arguments)>.
 In this case, we already know how to get the return type of this function using decltype.
 But, what about the arguments?
-Well, because we bound all arguments _args_ to the function _f_ we just have to add an empty pair of parenthersis that represents an empty list of arguments: **decltype(f(args...))()**.
+Well, because we bound all arguments _args_ to the function _f_ we just have to add an empty pair of parenthesis that represents an empty list of arguments: **decltype(f(args...))()**.

 ```c